 Overall, 65% of consumers would choose dairy products Made with TN Milk (see Table 2).
 As with DeLong et al. (2020), this result suggests that consumers are interested in choosing a product produced in Tennessee.
 Figure 3 further examines the percentages of consumers who would choose Made with TN Milk at the various premium levels provided.
 For example, among consumers presented with the 5% premium for Made with TN Milk, 78% chose to purchase; among consumers presented with the 8% premium, 69% chose to purchase.
-Figure 3 shows an unexpected, but small, increase in the percent of consumers choosing to purchase the Made with TN Milk dairy products (50% to 56%) when moving from the 15% to 20% premium levels, which may be due in part to the small number of consumers exposed to each price premium.
+Figure 3 shows an unexpected, but small, increase in the percent of consumers choosing to purchase the Made with TN Milk dairy products (50% to 56%) when moving from the 15% to 20% premium.
 Given that 20% of respondents were assigned to each price premium, only a few additional affirmative responses would be required for the percentage of consumers choosing the Made with TN Milk products at the given price premium to increase from 50% to 55%.
 Thus, this increase may not be significantly different.